truj/midica/README.md

     - Channel Overview (showing current instrument and channel activity)
     - Channel Detail viewer (Note name and number, volume and tick, channel by channel)
     - Channel configuration (Volume, Mute and Solo configurable channel by channel)
-    - Quick reloading and reparsing of a loaded MidicaPL script
+    - Quick reloading and reparsing of a loaded file
 - **Karaoke Player**
     - Integrated as a part of the MIDI player
     - displaying syllables in different colors for future and past
     - displaying syllables in italic, shortly before they must be sung
+- **Converter**
+    - converts various formats to MIDI (MidicaPL, ALDA, ABC, LilyPond, MusicXML, MuseScore, Guitar Pro, Capella, Bagpipe, Overture, Score Writer, PowerTab)
+    - converts MIDI to various formats (MidicaPL, ALDA)
 - **Soundfonts**
     - Loading Soundfonts and using them for playback
     - Analyzing Soundfont contents